 where influence comes from

 Lots of people aspire to leadership.
-They want to be in charge.
-They want to be in control and get something done.
+Some just want to be in charge.
+Others just want to get something done.

 I want to get something done too.
 I dream of a better world, more loving neighborhoods, more ethical businesses, more just political systems.
 But in the spirit of true confessions, I’ve really never aspired to a formal leadership role.
 I’ve never felt compelled to be in charge.
 And yet most people will tell you I’ve been leading since I was in High School.